-4. MEMMBERSHIP and election to the group shall be open and free to all patients and staff of the Practice, and upon request they will be supplied with a copy of these election rules and Constitution.
+4. MEMMBERSHIP and election to the group shall be open and free to all patients and staff of the Practice.

 5. ANNUAL GENERAL MEETING (AGM):

 a.
 A meeting open to all patients shall be held annually.
-Notice of the day, time and place will be given via the local press, notice boards and Practice Newsletter.
+Notice of the day, time and place will be given via notice boards and Practice Newsletter.
 At least fourteen days’ notice of the meeting and venue will be given.

 b.
 The Committee chair or his/her appropriate substitute shall present at each AGM a report on the activities of the Group and its own proceedings during the previous year with a statement of accounts (if applicable) and proposed future plans and developments and will conduct an election to fill the vacancies on the Group’s committee.
 If there are more than three nominations a paper ballot will be held for Practice patients in attendance.